wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 User images
 ~~~~~~~~~~~

-Images uploaded to Wagtail by its users go into the image library and from there are added to pages via the :doc:`page editor interface </editor_manual/new_pages/inserting_images>`.
+Images uploaded to Wagtail by its users (as opposed to a developer's static files, above) go into the image library and from there are added to pages via the :doc:`page editor interface </editor_manual/new_pages/inserting_images>`.

 Unlike other CMS, adding images to a page does not involve choosing a "version" of the image to use.
 Wagtail has no predefined image "formats" or "sizes".
 Instead the template developer defines image manipulation to occur *on the fly* when the image is requested, via a special syntax within the template.

-Images from the library **must** be requested using this syntax, but images in your codebase can be added via conventional means e.g ``img`` tags.
+Images from the library **must** be requested using this syntax, but a developer's static images can be added via conventional means e.g ``img`` tags.
 Only images from the library can be manipulated on the fly.

 Read more about the image manipulation syntax here :ref:`image_tag`.